FirelyTeam/firely-docs-firely-server/features_and_tools/realworldtesting.rst

 Inserting Request Data Into Flux Query
 --------------------------------------

-Along with the `general guidelines on Flux <https://docs.influxdata.com/flux/v0/get-started>`_ there is a syntax rule for injecting $realworldtesting operation parameters into the queries.
+Along with the `general guidelines on Flux <https://docs.influxdata.com/flux/v0/get-started>`_, there is a syntax rule for injecting $realworldtesting operation parameters into the queries.
-The following syntax is treated as a placeholder for a parameter value.
+The following syntax is treated as a placeholder for a parameter values.

 Curly braces are treated as a placeholder for a value to be replaced with a query parameter from $realworldtesting request.

-Here is an example of a complete flux query containing placeholder parameters (`{bucket}`,`{to}` and `{from}`):
+Here is an example of a complete flux query containing placeholder parameters (`{bucket}`, `{to}` and `{from}`):

 .. code-block:: Flux